programadorgr/pokedex-react-native/README.md

 yarn install
 ```

+to finish configuring the environment and project dependencies.

+>**Note**: In case you want to run the application in the emulator, you must first make sure that it is running either from **Android Studio** or **Xcode**, this step is necessary before continuing.

 ## 🔵 Step 2: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.